raynald/Notiz/Discovery_management.md

         - Protopyical procedure in personnel selection: Planing, Implementation, Evaluation
         - Validity of different selection methods: personality disposition, behavioral simulation, biographical focus
     - Extensive training
-        - Personnel development: systematic furthering of personal aptitude in relation to individual expectations and organizational requirements: education/training, counselling/coaching, management by objectives, team development, job design
+        - Personnel development: systematic furthering of personal aptitude in relation to individual expectations and organizational requirements:
+            - education/training, counselling/coaching, management by objectives, team development, job design
         - Basic assumption of personnel development:
             - Dynamic relationship between person and work: person and work change continuously, requiring also continuosu adaptation
-            - Adaptation can happen from the perspective of "fit human to task" and/or "fit task to human": define possible career paths: e.g., management versus technical career; identify individual career needs: e.g., different types of career orientations
+            - Adaptation can happen from the perspective of "fit human to task" and/or "fit task to human":
+                - define possible career paths: e.g., management versus technical career
+                - identify individual career needs: e.g., different types of career orientations
     - Self-managed teams and decentralization
         - Teams: several people who work together over a period of time to reach common goals and who share a sense of belonging together
         - Self-regulation: individual and collective autonomy in order to coordinate work processes and to cope with process variances and uncertainties locally